LeoMobileDeveloper/ios-developer-tools/README.md

 - [Charles](https://www.charlesproxy.com/) Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
 - [Postman](https://www.getpostman.com/) Faster, easier API development
-- [Lantern](https://github.com/getlantern/lantern) Lantern delivers fast access to the open Internet （翻墙）
+- [Lantern](https://github.com/getlantern/lantern) Lantern delivers fast access to the open Internet
+- [shadowsocks](https://shadowsocks.org/en/index.html) A secure socks5 proxy,designed to protect your Internet traffic.
 - [wireshark](https://www.wireshark.org/) Wireshark is the world’s foremost and widely-used network protocol analyzer.
 It lets you see what’s happening on your network at a microscopic level and is the de facto (and often de jure) standard across many commercial and non-profit enterprises, government agencies, and educational institutions.
 - [netfox](https://github.com/kasketis/netfox) A lightweight, one line setup, iOS / OSX network debugging library! 🦊
 - [JSONLint](https://jsonlint.com/) JSONLint is a validator and reformatter for JSON, a lightweight data-interchange format